guoyu07/webapp-15/README.md

     * MySql server and client
 * Configure:
     * Edit the `config.json` file at the root of the project.
+    * Create the MySQL schema for the main database and the session database (see config file).
 * Run:
     * Terminal 1: `brunch watch` — watches the project with continuous rebuild.
     * Terminal 2: `node-dev server.js` — runs the Node.js server using Express.